davidben/tls-trust-expressions/draft-beck-tls-trust-anchor-ids.md

 Key rotation in PKIs used in TLS is challenging, as it combines the challenges described in both {{making-use-of-newly-trusted-cas}} and {{removing-untrustworthy-cas}}.
 Without trust anchor negotiation, authenticating parties cannot switch to the new root as long as any supported older relying party requires the old root.
 That, in turn, means relying parties cannot distrust the old root, leaving them vulnerable.

 Trust anchor negotiation offers a smooth transition for CA key rotation.
-The CA can provide certification paths for the old and new root.
+The CA can provide certification paths for the old and new roots.
 The authenticating party can then serve both paths without impacting older relying parties.
 New relying parties can then distrust the old root.

 ## Other Root Transitions